 Young soccer player, Glen Burnie, Maryland, July 2012.
 Photo by Diane F. Evartt.

 The game known in America as soccer was first played in England during the 19th century as football, and is currently played in over 200 nations throughout the world.
 Only Canada, the U.S., and Samoa use the term soccer, and the offically recognized title is association football.
 The Federation Internationale de Football Association (FIFA) oversees continental and national leagues, as well as makes arrangements for the World Cup, the highest level of soccer competition.
 Played every four years, the World Cup is held over a period of four weeks, with 32 nations competing.
-It is next scheduled for June - July 2026 in the United States, Canada, and Mexico.
+It is next scheduled for June 11 to July 19, 2026, in the United States, Canada, and Mexico.

 In Maryland, soccer is played by all age groups, and at varying skill levels.
 The Maryland State Soccer Association oversees six amateur leagues throughout the State, and is an affiliate of the United State Soccer Federation (USSF), the United States Adult Soccer Association, and the U.S. Olympic Committee.
 Additional levels of skill, ranging from amateur to professional, are included within other USSF affiliates.